* * * * * * *

 Each year we have a diaconate formation retreat weekend led for us by Sr Judith at Turvey Abbey.
 These usually include applicants, men in formation, the formation team and ordained deacons and their wives.

 Elements of this time begin during the Selection process described above and continue during Formation.

 Formation and Discernment

-Following the ordination of two new Deacons in summer 2017, we currently have two men in formation.
+Following the ordination of a new Deacon in summer 2018, we currently have one man in formation and two due to start the academic course in September.
 Most Deacons are in full-time employment while others are self-employed, work part-time or have taken early retirement.
 They have a wide range of professional skills and very varied levels of formal education.
 What is necessary is openness to change and growth: we’ve been very impressed by the calm assurance of applicants that they’ll cope with the study if this is the right path.

 During formation we participate in a programme based at St John’s Seminary at Wonersh, near Guildford, with other Dioceses and Archdioceses in Southern England and Wales.
 As part of this, men take a two-year Foundation Degree in Pastoral Ministry awarded by St Mary’s University College, Twickenham, and some progress to a full Masters Degree, completed after ordination.

 Foundation Degrees are not just academic: they include reflection on all aspects of life - and so what sounds like an academic theological degree includes human, spiritual and pastoral elements too.
 In addition to the work for the degree, the time of formation has other aspects which help address all the four dimensions.
 Those in formation are part of supportive and prayerful communities at Wonersh, as well as within the Diocese and their home Parishes and Pastoral Areas.
 They receive guidance from a Spiritual Director and a local tutor in the Diocese.